 Regulation of Bacterial Virulence and Catabolism

-Research in my laboratory is aimed at understanding the role of bacterial catabolism in regulation of both virulent and non-virulence interactions of bacteria with eukaryotes.
-The focus of current research is to understand the intertwined regulation of bacterial virulence and bacterial catabolism of host-derived compounds during lung infection by Pseudomonas aeruginosa.
+Research in my laboratory is aimed at understanding the role of bacterial metabolism in regulation of both virulent and non-virulence interactions of bacteria with eukaryotes.
+The focus of current research is to understand the intertwined regulation of bacterial virulence with bacterial detection and metabolism of host-derived compounds during lung infection by Pseudomonas aeruginosa.

 The organism and clinical importance: